 On Aug.
 10, 1995, a crowd of 53,361 packed Dodger Stadium for a Ball Night promotion and to see popular rookie starting pitcher Hideo Nomo face the Cardinals.

 Tension began to build in the eighth inning.
-With the Cardinals ahead 2-1, the Dodgers had two on with two out and first baseman Eric Karros at the plate.
-Karros was called out on strikes.
-When he argued the call, he was ejected by home plate umpire Jim Quick.
-Fans began throwing baseballs onto the field in protest.
+With the Cardinals ahead 2-1, the Dodgers had two on with two outs and Eric Karros at the plate.
+Karros was called out on strikes, argued the call and was ejected by plate umpire Jim Quick.
+Fans threw baseballs onto the field in protest.

-After the Cardinals were retired in their half of the ninth, right fielder Raul Mondesi led off the bottom of the inning.
-With a count of 3-and-0, Mondesi took a pitch from closer Tom Henke that Mondesi thought was ball four.
-As Mondesi headed toward first base, Quick ruled the pitch a strike.
+After the Cardinals were retired in their half of the ninth, Raul Mondesi led off the bottom half of the inning.
+Mondesi took a pitch from Tom Henke and headed toward first base, thinking it was ball four, but Quick ruled the pitch a strike.

-Mondesi argued and was ejected.
-Dodgers manager Tommy Lasorda rushed onto the field and jawed with Quick.
-Lasorda was ejected, too.
+Mondesi eventually struck out, argued with Quick and was ejected.
+Lasorda rushed onto the field, jawed with Quick and was ejected as well.

 With that, a hailstorm of baseballs was unleashed from the stands.
 Quick stopped play and a forfeit was declared, giving the victory to the Cardinals.
-Boxscore
+Video

 (It was the first forfeit in the National League in 41 years.
 That game involved the Cardinals, too.
 On July 18, 1954, umpires forfeited to the Phillies the second game of a doubleheader at St. Louis because they believed Cardinals manager Eddie Stanky intentionally was using stall tactics.)